-- Take pictures of things that are important to you, or that you want to replace.*
+- Take pictures of things that you want to replace or fix up

 - When you are standing in a home improvement store, in front of a fantastic sale display of bathroom light fixtures the week before you close, you’ll inevitably be unable to remember the mounting style of the existing ones in the house, or how many bulbs they have...only that you hated them.

 - Which bathroom had white tile, and which one had beige?

 - Measure the usable wall space in your rooms (exclude the space doors take up when in the open position, and account for door swing paths).
 This will let you plan at least some of your furniture placement, which is a big help on moving day.